vincentchachere/Azure-Network-Protocols/README.md

 <br>
 <br>

+<ins>Observing and Filtering by ICMP Traffic Only</ins>:

-- We can even ping other ip addresses and domain names, such as www.google.com.
+We can even ping other ip addresses and domain names, such as: www.google.com.

-  - To test this out yourself just type in: `ping www.google.com -4` (the '-4' stands for IPv4)
+To test this out yourself just type in: `ping www.google.com -4` (the -4 stands for IPv4)

-  - As you see, just like you did with pinging the VM2's private ip address, there were 4 packets sent to Google's domain and 4 packets recieved by Google.
+*As you see, just like you did with pinging the VM2's private ip address, there were four packets sent to Google's domain and four packets recieved by Google-indicating successful ping.*

 <p align="center">
 <img width="800" alt="isolated" src="https://github.com/vincentchachere/azure-network-protocols/assets/161680745/71cd1264-b413-49a4-83da-42874fcc5414"><br>